 Q: Is it worth visiting My Son Sanctuary?

 Absolutely!
-Visiting My Son Sanctuary offers a captivating glimpse into the vibrant culture that thrived in this region of Vietnam.
+Visiting My Son Sanctuary offers a captivating glimpse into the vibrant culture that thrives in this region of Vietnam.
 The temples are well-preserved, providing a remarkable experience that cannot be found elsewhere in the country.

 Q: Where is My Son Sanctuary located?